MariyanYordanov/JS-Basics/FirstStepsInCoding/Condition.md

 								Landscaping of yards

-	Bojidara has several houses on the Black Sea coast and wants to green the yards of some of them, thus creating a cozy atmosphere. and comfort of her guests.
+	Bojidara has several houses on the Black Sea coast and wants to green the yards of some of them, thus creating a cozy atmosphere and comfort of her guests.
 Write a program that calculates the necessary amount that Bozidara will have to pay to the contractor.
 The cost per square meter is 7.61 BGN including VAT.
 Because her yard is quite large, the contractor company offers 18% discount on the final price.

 	Login
 	Only one line is read from the console: